1000 E. University Ave.

 Time Allowance and Limitations

-Master's students and educational specialists have six calendar years to complete their degrees from the beginning of the first course taken and listed on the program of study.
+Master's students have six calendar years to complete their degrees from the beginning of the first course taken and listed on the program of study.
 Doctoral candidates have four calendar years after the successful completion of their preliminary examination to complete their degree.

 Once admitted, all degree seeking graduate students must maintain continuous enrollment.
 Unless a formal leave of absence is approved, all students should maintain at least one hour of continuous enrollment in the semester or session they expect to receive the degree.
 Students should maintain enrollment for two of the three academic semesters.
 Reactivation will be required if the student has not enrolled in classes within the previous 12 months.
 Contact your department to investigate your status.
 The department will contact the Office of the Registrar to initiate reactivation.
 Students who have been inactive for a long span of time should also investigate the status of their committees, programs of study, and time to degree status.
 If a summer-to-summer only enrolling student intends to finish his/her degree and graduate during a fall or spring semester, he or she must be enrolled for the appropriate number of hours, as required of all students, during the semester of intended graduation.
 International students' enrollment status is monitored by the office of International Students and Scholars and the office should be contacted for more information.